 Lawmakers failed to pass a capital infrastructure bill Sunday night, with University of Minnesota funding proving a point of contention.

-The House failed to pass a $2 billion bill with less than three-fifths majority support Saturday.
+The House failed to pass a $2 billion bill with three-fifths majority support Saturday.
 A $1 billion bill also failed in the Senate Sunday, with lawmakers unable to reach an agreement before the midnight deadline.

 The Senate bill included $85 million for the University, including $55.8 million for general maintenance funding, called Higher Education Asset Preservation and Replacement.